Clogau Gold Mine: History

 In 1919, exploration of the mine found new gold veins.
 A new crushing plant was installed and the mine was re-opened.

 In 1989 the Clogau Gold Mine was re-opened by William Roberts, founder of Clogau Gold of Wales Ltd. Gold extraction re-commenced between 1992 and 1998, with small-scale mining providing the gold for Clogau Gold jewellery.
-Mining eventually ceased in 1998 due to high cost of mining and diminishing quantities of gold being found.
+Mining eventually ceased in 1998 due to the high cost of mining and diminishing quantities of gold being found.

 Future mining

 A 2012 report conducted by Snowdon Mining Consultants on behalf of the previous majority owners of the mine, Gold Mining Wales Ltd (GMW), suggested that as much as 500,000 ounces of gold could be lying untouched in the area surrounding the mine, giving hope that gold may again be extracted from the Clogau Gold Mine.
 Alba Mineral Resources are now the majority owner of the mine and are currently drilling to assess the commercial viability of reopening parts of the mine.
 Previous samples taken from a 200 metre long area returned gold grades of 30.2 to 263 grams per tonne, suggesting that previously unrealised supplies of gold could potentially exist.